 Nouns, LOS SUSTANTIVOS, play a very important role in everyday conversations.
-This lesson will cover the most important types of Spanish nouns there is and shows how to make sentences with a list of nouns in Spanish belonging to each category.
-In addition, we will talk about their functions, and will see the new vocabulary in use in real sentences.
-Comencemos…
+This lesson will cover the most important types of Spanish nouns in the language, and show you how to make sentences with a list of nouns in Spanish belonging to each category.
+In addition, we will talk about their functions, and will see the new vocabulary in use through real sentences.
+Let’s start…

 Grammar introduction: What are nouns in Spanish?

 Nouns are words that are used to refer to people, places, things or actions.
-They are called SUSTANTIVOS or NOMBRES.
-“Los sustantivos” fall into a certain category and have a gender (masculine or feminine) as well as number (plural or singular) associated with them, which we will study in independent lessons.
+They are called SUSTANTIVOS or NOMBRES in Spanish.
+“Los sustantivos” fall into specific categories and have a gender (masculine or feminine) as well as number (plural or singular) associated with them, which we will study in independent lessons.
 Some examples of nouns in Spanish are names like “Carlos” and “Marcos”, or things like “Teléfono” and “Libro”.
-Here is a short video explaining the basics about the different types of Spanish nouns you should know about.
+Here is a short video explaining the basics about the different types of nouns you should know about.

 The different types of Spanish nouns – Los tipos de sustantivos

 There are two main types of Spanish nouns: concrete and abstract nouns.

 First, Spanish concrete nouns or “los sustantivos concretos” are the ones we can feel with our senses such as AGUA (water), PADRE (father), MADRE (mother) and so on.
-Concrete nouns can be further divided into two sub-types: Spanish common nouns (general objects like bicicleta or computadora) and Spanish proper nouns (individual or unique things such as names).
+Concrete nouns can be further divided into two sub-types: common nouns (los sustantivos comunes: general objects like bicicleta or computadora) and proper nouns (los sustantivos propios: individual or unique things such as names).

 Second, Spanish abstract nouns or “los sustantivos abstractos” refer to objects that do not have a material existence such feelings and emotions: ODIO(hatred), AMOR(love) and TRISTEZA (sadness).
 Later, we will continue learning about each category and will provide more examples too.
 For now, please check the picture below and a list of nouns in Spanish with their respective types.

 Spanish Concrete Nouns – Los sustantivos concretos